-In line with Coty Corporate Standards, OPI Supply Chain strives to enable a profitable growth of the brand product portfolio.
+In line with Wella Corporate Standards, OPI Supply Chain strives to enable a profitable growth of the brand product portfolio.
 Our commitment is to promote the safety and well-being of our employees in the workplace at all times.
 We leverage strong Quality systems to enhance the experience of our consumers everywhere, everyday.
 We conduct our activities to continuously improve customer satisfaction and reach benchmark performance in customer service.
 We apply consistent work process architecture to execute with excellence our day-to-day activities, adding value in the product and costs out.

 CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT OF 2010 DISCLOSURE

 Consistent with a longstanding commitment to excellence and corporate responsibility by Wella (Wella and its subsidiaries, including OPI, herein after “Wella”), including its commitment to employees and consumers throughout the world and to the communities and the environment in which Wella and its products are present, Wella confirms the extension of its commitment to ensuring that the supply chains it employs in the sourcing and manufacturing of its products do not include, utilize or tolerate human trafficking, slavery and forced or child labor.
 It is Wella's belief that, given the nature of the materials sourced through its supply chains, human trafficking, slavery and forced or child labor are not present in the operation of its or its suppliers' supply chains.
 Nevertheless, in accordance with the California Transparency in Supply Chains Act of 2010 (the “Act”), Wella Operations US LLC states the following: